 1. Enter the workforce after college.
 You are confused and don’t know what career or direction to pursue.

-- this might happen in the beginning of your career, when you’re still a student and realize the university you’re studying does not satisfy your needs at all and you need a new perspective in life.
-Should you get hired in the field you’ve studied, but don’t like or should you try something else?
-But what, since you ‘only’ know and have skills in one field.
+· this might happen in the beginning of your career, when you’re still a student and realize the university you’re studying does not satisfy your needs at all and you need a new life perspective.
+Should you get hired in the field you’ve studied, but don’t actually enjoy, or should you try something else?
+But what, since you ‘only’ possess skills in one particular field?

-- maybe you’ve been already working for a few years in a field and you end up thinking and feeling this is not your calling.
-Even though you are quite good at your job, you don’t see yourself doing this job for the rest of your life and that is quite heavy on your soul.
+· you may have already been working in a specific field for a few years and you end up realizing that this is not your calling.
+Even though you are quite good at your job, you don’t see yourself doing this for the rest of your life and that is quite heavy on your soul.

-Finding your vocation/calling or purpose might seem like a daunting thing, but we all have the answers within us, we just need to be open to look deep enough inside and bring it forward.
+Finding your vocation/calling or purpose might seem like a daunting thing, but we all have the answer within us – we just need to be open to look deep enough inside and bring it forward.

 A coach can offer you the tools and the space (emotional set up) necessary for you to do just that.
 By bringing awareness to your needs, values, beliefs and interests, you will get to know yourself better, identify what makes you happy and what brings fulfillment into your life.

 2. When you are not happy at your job and you want to change it.